 Just because seniors are more frequent homecare clients doesn't mean that they are the only ones!
 Caregivers can be there for anybody looking for support, such as new mothers, veterans, individuals recovering from surgery or illness, those receiving treatment for cancer, or individuals with a disability or chronic disease such as Parkinson's or Multiple Sclerosis.

 Some people require homecare for years, while others may only need it on a temporary basis.
-Regardless of the circumstances, ActivePro caregivers in Niagara, Hamilton, Burlington and Toronto provide individuals of all age groups with the care they need.
+Regardless of the circumstances, ActivePro caregivers in Toronto provide individuals of all age groups with the care they need.

 Myth #3: Caregivers only do personal care like dressing and bathing